 Sonarr v3, the eagerly anticipated update, is set to unveil a treasure trove of new features.
 A sleek redesign, search filters, and the removal of the Drone Factory, just to name a few.
 Fear not, Sonarr v3 will be compatible with everything detailed in this guide.
 However, this guide was concocted using the most recent stable release.

 Integrating Sonarr with Home Assistant

-By default, only one of the six entities will be enabled.
-To enable all you can click on 1 service and then select Activity Sensor.
-Under entities expand the five disabled entities.
-You can click on each individual entity and enable it.
+By default, only one of the six entities will be activated.
+To wake up the rest, click on “1 service” and then select “Activity Sensor”.
+Under entities, unfold the five snoozing entities.
+You can then click on each entity individually and bring them to life.

 Sonarr sensors in Home Assistant

 Let's dive into the nitty-gritty of the six sensors that come with the Sonarr integration in Home Assistant.
 What do they do and are they really worth your time?
 Let's find out.